oliverlelievre/Metro-Property-Management-MERN-Application/README.md

    git clone https://github.com/oliverlelievre/Metro-Property-Management-MERN-Application
    ```

-2. Create a .env file at the parent directory of api
+2. Create a .env file at the parent directory of server

    ```sh
    MONGO = 'url of your mongodb compass working database'